How to Choose the Right Snowboard Shape for You

 Hybrid Rocker / Camber : These boards feature various combinations of camber, rocker, and flat profiles.
 They offer balance between the precise control of camber with the forgiving float of rocker and flat profiles.
 This profile is found on a wide range of boards, with manufacturers like Never Summer and GNU/Lib Tech using this profile on all of their snowboards!

 Now that you know the basics, it's time to get out there and find the right board for you!
 Need a little help?
-Reach out to any of our Curated snowboard experts to find your perfect match.
+Reach out to me or any of our Curated snowboard experts to find your perfect match.